adamralph/simple-exec/README.md

 $"The process exited with code {ExitCode}."
 ```

-This behaviour can be overridden by passing a delegate as argument to `handleExitCode` which returns `true` when it has handled the exit code and default exit code handling should be suppressed, and returns `false` otherwise.
+This behaviour can be overridden by passing a delegate to `handleExitCode` which returns `true` when it has handled the exit code and default exit code handling should be suppressed, and returns `false` otherwise.
 For example:

 ```C#
 Run("ROBOCOPY", "from to", handleExitCode: exitCode => exitCode < 8);